nhannguyen95/learning-notes/system-design/distributed-systems/replication.md

 						- *Hinted handoff*: when unavailable nodes are fixed, writes are sent back from borrowed nodes
 						- Useful for increasing availability, but there might be stale values even w + r > n
 						- Sloppy quorum is optional in DynamoDB, enabled by default in Riak, disable by default in Cassandra, Voldemort
-			- This means w,r allow you to adjust the probability of stale values being read
+			- This means w,r allow you to adjust/tune the probability of stale values being read
 			- ==That's why Dynamo-style DBs are generally optimized for use cases that tolerate eventual consistency==
 			- Stronger guarantees generally require transactions or consensus
 	- Write conflicts